Pataphysicien/Xamarin.exercises/README.md

  </li>
   <li><b>AND102 - Activities and Intents</b>
    <ul>
-    <li>Start point - the starting project for the rest of the exercises
+    <li>Start - the starting project for the rest of the exercises
     </li>
    </ul>
  </li>